pratapstat/tute/Oneliners/readme.md

 awk -v var="$locus_tag" 'BEGIN {RS=">"} $0~var {print ">"$0}' Prokka/MySampleFolders/"$file"_prokka_out/"$file".ffn >accessory_gene_representatives/"$locus_tag".fasta;
 done
 ```

+These genes can be combined and can be functionally characterised for downstream analysis

 Extracting 5477 genes took me around ~19 mins by this way